lonewanderer27/BananaGuard/llm/data/main/diseases.md

 ---

-## BBTV — Banana Bunchy Top Virus
+## BBTV

-ID: BBTV
+Name: BBTV — Banana Bunchy Top Virus

 **Definition / Pathogen**
 Viral disease caused by Banana bunchy top virus (BBTV), one of the most damaging banana viruses in Southeast Asia and the Philippines.
 Virus persists in plant tissue; no chemical cure.
 (PMC)